ongres/stackgres/web/SITES_MERGE_PLAYBOOK.md

 never hardcode root-relative hrefs.
 Audit after building with a subpath
 baseURL: `grep -rhoE '(href|src|action)="/[^"]*"' public | grep -v '="/<subpath>'`.

-Content-level hard-coded root-relative links (~150: blog post images under `/img/blog/`, docs links to `/doc/latest/...` or old content paths) are NOT templates and were left as-is — they work at domain root and only misbehave on subpath previews.
-See the absolute-link item in "Known gaps / open items".
+Content-level root-relative links (~150) were then cleaned too, without rewriting URLs (output at domain root is byte-identical):

+- **Markdown render hooks** (`layouts/_default/_markup/render-{link,image}.html`)
+  rewrite every markdown link/image at render time: root-relative destinations are resolved via `.Site.GetPage` (content-path links become real page URLs) or, failing that, prefixed with the baseURL path via relLangURL.
+Covers all blog/docs markdown.
+- **`relurl` shortcode** (`layouts/shortcodes/relurl.html`) for raw-HTML
+  content, where hooks don't reach: 13 links across `features.html`, `support.html`, `install.html` converted to
+  `href="{{</* relurl "install" */>}}"` (also fixing a `/DOC/latest` case typo).
+  Note the older `sitebaseurl` shortcode (used by `features.html` images) already solved the same problem with absolute URLs; `relurl` is the relative-URL equivalent.
+- Zero-offender audit passes with a subpath baseURL; only remnant is the dead `html5shim.googlecode.com` script in an IE<9 conditional (also on live).

+Still open: ~300 absolute `https://stackgres.io/...` self-links in content —
+they always point at the production site, so subpath previews silently jump to live (and many target old docs URL schemes).
+See "Known gaps / open items".

 ## Verified